Narrative Therapy

 Pat Carl Jung

-• No, Narrative Therapy can offer different approaches.
-Some Narrative Therapy approaches work with individuals, while others focus on families or communities, developing collective methods of healing.
+Some Narrative therapy approaches work individually, while others focus on families or communities, developing collective methods of healing.

 This diversity makes Narrative Therapy adaptable to many contexts.

-• Narrative Therapy helps you separate yourself from your problems by focusing on the stories you tell about your life.
-Through a variety of Narrative Therapy techniques and guided conversations, you learn to reframe these stories to highlight your strengths and abilities.
+Through a variety of Narrative therapy techniques and guided conversations, you learn to reframe these stories to highlight your strengths and abilities.

-• No. Narrative Practitioners recognize that medication can be helpful in some situations, and they see Narrative Therapy as a complementary approach.
-However, as Registered Clinical Counsellors and Registered Social Workers, Narrative Therapy practitioners do not prescribe medication or provide clinical diagnoses the way a medical doctor might.
+However, please note that Registered Clinical Counsellors and Registered Social Workers practitioners do not prescribe medication or provide clinical diagnoses the way a medical doctor might.

-• Narrative Therapy can help with a wide range of conditions, including:
+• Narrative therapy can help with a wide range of conditions, including:

 • Trauma